Q and A with Pastor Burton Lowry

 It was much easier out west for the average person to earn a living.
 There was a lot more leisure time, and the climate was easy to deal with.
 Life here can be a continual struggle.
 But this leads to a depth of faith we seldom saw in the west, and we are deeply touched by the sincerity of faith in this church.
 There was a lot more shallow Christianity out west.
 Here, “family of God” is not just a time-worn phrase, it is reality.

-Matt grew up in rural Minnesota.
+Matt grew up on a farm in rural Minnesota.
 He felt a call to ministry, so in 2009 he enrolled at Trinity Bible College in North Dakota.
 This is where he met and married his wife, Ashley.
 After graduating in 2013 with a degree in Biblical Studies and Pastoral with a concentration in youth, Matt and Ashley felt called to the Northeast, specifically Maine, They packed up a big yellow moving truck and drove nearly 2000 miles to Ellsworth.

 As a youth pastor, my desire is to see young people discipled in Christ.
 I pray that we would create a generation that is solid and equipped in their faith.